 What is a DADU?

 A DADU is an ADU that is detached from the main dwelling (DADU=Detached ADU).
 Prior to the spring of 2018, there were limits on in-home and attached ADUs in single-family neighborhoods.
 Additionally, DADUs were not allowed.
 In addition, the impact fees where quite high, making their construction cost-prohibitive for most homeowners.
 The new ordinance allows DADUs and increases the number of allowable ADUs citywide.
 Furthermore, the city council is expected to approve a reduction of the impact and permit fees to make building ADUs and DADUs more affordable.
 Because of acronym overload, we, along with many folks, refer to ADUs and DADUs collectively as ADUs.

 We’re in support of ADUs for a handful of reasons.
 Urban sprawl is at the top of the list – it’s bad for our community, the environment and the residents of Bellingham.
 Building on the fringes requires that we use our limited resources to construct new roads and add infrastructure.
 It also increases traffic as people commute further to work, school and leisure activities, and forever alters the farmlands and working forests we rely on.

 In addition, ADUs increase housing options at a time when Bellingham desperately needs them.
 ADUs can provide rental income for homeowners and affordable opportunities for renters looking to live in an established neighborhood.
-One concern we’ve heard over and over again is that adding ADUs will change the fabric of the neighborhood as developers purchase lots and built ADUs on them.
-One requirement of the new ordinance is that one of the dwellings be occupied by the property owner which ensures that our neighborhoods won’t be over-developed, and all different kinds of people will be able to enjoy living in our vibrant, walkable core neighborhoods.
+One concern we’ve heard over and over again is that adding ADUs will change the fabric of the neighborhood.
+Folks are concerned that developers will purchase lots and build ADUs on them.
+One requirement of the new ordinance is that one of the dwellings be occupied by the property owner, ensuring that neighborhoods won’t be over-developed.
+This requirement will support diverse core neighborhoods that are vibrant and walkable.

 Things to consider if you’d like to build an ADU